AnaWaldila/dcad_app/README.md

  <b>Figure 1:</b> DCAD - Principal Window
 </p>

-"Nova Dosagem" (new dosagem) is the principal steep.
-The App open a new window with some informations to complete about the materials (you can see this characteristics in description in [https://github.com/AnaWaldila/dcad] and read more in Reis et al (2016).
-All informations are present in Figures 2:
+"New Dosage" is the main steep.
+The DCAD App opens a new window with some pieces of information to complete about the materials, as possible to observe these characteristics in the description at [https://github.com/AnaWaldila/dcad] and read more in Reis et al (2016).
+All information are present in Figures 2:

 <div>
 <img src="Figures/02.png" width="20%" hspace="5">